SabNK/kuwaiba-testing2/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-start (onboarding)
-concepts (business knowledge)
-admin (installation, backup, logging, support) user models tutorials

 Let's start your kuwaiba journey...

 .. note::

    This project is under active development.
-Not yet started

 Contents
 --------

 .. toctree::
+   :maxdepth: 2

+   start/onboarding

+   start/community
    api
    usage